Surprising Side Effects of Drinking a Beer Every Night

 There's one benefit of having a brewski, though…

 Plus, you may be helping to support a local craft brewer during these tough times if you're buying cases of their stuff.

 "One of the simplest things you can do to improve your body's vitality, aside from keeping the body running smoothly, is getting your recommended intake of water," says fitness trainer Corey Calliet.
 "It aids in the recovery, detoxification, and elimination processes within the body."

 Drinking water (not beer) consistently throughout the day can also curb cravings and keep you from eating excess calories.

 So, there you have it.
 If drinking beer is your thing, it's best to do it in moderation, not every night.
-While drinking beer every day may relax you during these tough times, there are some significant downsides: weight gain, poor sleep, bad gastrointestinal inflammation, and other issues that can outlast your time spent in quarantine.
+While drinking beer every day may relax you during tough times, there are some significant downsides: weight gain, poor sleep, bad gastrointestinal inflammation, and other issues that will outlast your time spent in quarantine.